benmneb/mui-image/README.md

 ## 💰

 _Note: Profits not guaranteed and MUI v5 is a peer dependency.
-If you need to support legacy versions of Material-UI, use [`material-ui-image`](https://github.com/TeamWertarbyte/material-ui-image) instead._
+If you need to support legacy versions of Material-UI, use [`material-ui-image`](https://github.com/TeamWertarbyte/material-ui-image) instead.
+See the [comparison chart](#comparison-with-similar-components) below for more._

 ## Usage Examples